nomad-dormouse/mnist-digit-recognizer/local/README.md

 The main components include:
 - `run_locally.sh`: A bash script that sets up and runs the application locally
-- `docker-compose.local.override.yml`: Docker Compose configuration overrides specific to local development
+- `docker-compose.local.override.yml`: Docker Compose configuration overrides specific to local development that targets the `local` stage in the multi-stage Dockerfile
-- Loads environment variables from `.env`
+- Loads environment variables from the consolidated `.env` file in the project root

 ## Development Process